skyrocket-qy/distributed-system-knowledge/coordination/README.md

 - **Deadlocks:** When two or more processes are blocked, each waiting for the other to release a resource.
 - **Inconsistent State:** When different nodes in the system have different views of the same data.

+### Key Challenges

+-   **Distributed Consensus:** Reaching agreement among multiple nodes on a single data value or decision, even in the presence of failures.
+-   **Leader Election:** Dynamically selecting a single coordinator (leader) from a group of nodes.
+-   **Distributed Transactions:** Ensuring atomicity, consistency, isolation, and durability (ACID) properties across multiple independent operations in a distributed environment.
+-   **Clock Synchronization:** Maintaining a consistent notion of time across distributed nodes, which is crucial for ordering events.
+-   **Failure Handling:** Designing coordination mechanisms that are resilient to node crashes, network partitions, and other failures.

 ## Comparison